ABCD-STUDY/redcap-importer/README.md

  <p>abcd_conn.php - Database Connection Class</p>
  <p>abcd_etc.php - Constants defined for use in system</p>
- <p>class.CRUD.php - Create, Update, Delete database class which also does other DB operations</p>
+ <p>class.crud.php - Create, Update, Delete database class which also does other DB operations</p>
  <p>class.reader.php - Class to process JSON files and convert them to MySql</p>
  <p>process.php - page to execure the process of the JSON.
 Can be made to Cron job if needed.</p>